-To avoid confusion, unlocking serves only one purpose - removal of the network lock to allow the use of alternative network SIM Cards.
+To avoid confusion, unlocking serves only one purpose - removal of the network lock to allow the use of other network SIM Cards.
 Unlocking serves no other purpose whatsoever.
-It will not unlock your SIM PIN or PUK, nor will it unlock any phone lock code or password so, before you decide to unlock your phone, make sure you understand it's purpose.
+It will not unlock your SIM PIN or PUK, nor will it unlock any phone lock code or password so, before you purchase a SIM unlock code for your mobile phone, make sure you understand it's purpose.

 Blocked / Blacklisted Phones.

 Unlocking a blocked or blacklisted mobile phone will have absolutely no effect whatsoever.
 Mobile phones are blocked by the network if reported lost, stolen, damaged or subject to a breach of contract (e.g. failed to pay bills).
 Any attempt to unblock a blocked mobile phone without the express permission of the original network is illegal.

 No!
 In fact it is your legal right as a consumer to have the ability to unlock any mobile phone you own.
 You should however consider ownership of the device.
 If you obtained your mobile phone on contract, ownership of the device remains with the network until the contract is completed and paid in full.
 Unlocking such a device wouldn't be illegal as such, however it could constitute a breach of contract.
 However, if you purchased your mobile phone outright on a pay-as-you-go deal or SIM Free, you are the legal owner of the device, and you are free to unlock your phone without consequence.

 If you require any further information about SIM unlocking or our service, please do not hesitate to Contact Us.